jul0105/last-byte.github.io/_posts/2020-05-09-offops-in-ad-1.md

 - PID: the Process Identifier of the new process
 - TID: the Thread Identifier of the main thread of the new process

-After the command ran a new powershell session opened.
+After running the command, a new powershell console is opened.

 ![mimikatz2]({{site.baseurl}}/img/mimikatz2.PNG)